 Action verbs for effective ILOs

-When writing learning outcomes first decide the behaviour you wish the student to show.
-It should be something you can observe rather than something inside their head like know about, understand or appreciate.
+When writing learning outcomes, first decide the behaviour you wish the student to show.
+It should be something you can observe (like identify, evaluate or communicate) rather than something inside their head (like know about, understand or appriciate).
 This is not to disparage 'invisible activity’, but observable actions make things more concrete, easier to demonstrate and easier to assess.